-- The practice offered proactive, personalised care to meet the needs of the older people in its population. - The practice was responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs. - The practice checked their list of house-bound patients every six months to ascertain if these patients had their problems and medicines reviewed. - The practice ran an open surgery every day from 8am to 11:30am to enable patients to be seen on the same day; this enabled improved access for older people. - The practice GPs provided care for a local warden assisted property and a local care home for highly dependent neurologically impaired patients supporting the needs of the residents.
+- The practice offered proactive, personalised care to meet the needs of the older people in its population. - The practice was responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs. - All patients who were over 75 years of age had a named GP. - Older patients were recalled for regular medication reviews and were offered flu vaccines annually.